openstack/trove/integration/README.md

 - if `dev_mode=false`, the trove code for guest agent is injected into the image at the building time.
 Now `dev_mode=false` is still in experimental and not considered production ready yet.
-- If `dev_mode=true`, the script assumes to be running on the host of trove-taskmanager, otherwise, `CONTROLLER_IP` needs to be specified explicitly.
+- If `dev_mode=true`, no Trove code is injected into the guest image.
+The guest agent will download Trove code during the service initialization.

 For example, build a Mysql image for Ubuntu Xenial operating system: